 - 1 1/8 cups canola oil

 - 2 teaspoons pure Vanilla extract

-- In a medium bowl, sift together the flour, salt, baking soda, cinnamon and nutmeg and set aside.
+- In a medium bowl, sift together the flour, salt, baking soda, cinnamon, and nutmeg and set aside.

-- To a large mixing bowl, add the eggs, sugar, oil, and vanilla and mix on medium speed until well combined.
+- To a large mixing bowl, add the eggs, sugars, oil, and vanilla and mix on medium speed until well combined.
 Add the dry ingredients and mix just until the flour is almost incorporated.
 Add the apples, raisins, and nuts and mix again, just to incorporate.

 - Spoon the batter into the prepared bundt pan.
 Gently shake the pan back and forth to help level out the thick batter, then gently tap the pan on a counter to remove any air bubbles.